sunjay/brain/README.md

 [![Build Status](https://travis-ci.org/brain-lang/brain.svg?branch=master)](https://travis-ci.org/brain-lang/brain)
 [![Gitter](https://img.shields.io/gitter/room/brain-lang/brain.svg)](https://gitter.im/brain-lang/brain)

-brain is a high level programming language that compiles into brainfuck.
-It is implemented using the Rust programming language.
+brain is a strongly-typed, high-level programming language that compiles into brainfuck.
+Its syntax is based on the [Rust programming language][rust] (which it is also implemented in).
+Though many Rust concepts will work in brain, it deviates when necessary in order to better suit the needs of brainfuck programming.

+[brainfuck] is an esoteric programming language with only 8 single-byte
+instructions: `+`, `-`, `>`, `<`, `,`, `.`, `[`, `]`.
+These limited instructions
-[brainfuck][brainfuck] is an esoteric programming language with 8 very simple instructions.
-Unfortunately, brainfuck code is quite difficult to understand and write. brain makes it easier to write brainfuck programs by allowing you to write in a more familiar syntax.
-The compiler is designed to optimize the generated brainfuck code as much as possible.
+make brainfuck code extremely verbose and difficult to write.
+It can take a long time to figure out what a brainfuck program is trying to do. brain makes it easier to create brainfuck programs by allowing you to write in a more readable and understandable language.

+The type system makes it possible to detect a variety of logical errors when compiling, instead of waiting until runtime.
+This is an extra layer of convenience that brainfuck does not have.
+The compiler takes care of generating all the necessary brainfuck code to work with the raw bytes in the brainfuck turing machine.

+The brain programming language compiles directly into brainfuck.
+The generated brainfuck code can be run by a [brainfuck interpreter][brainfuck-interpreter]. brain only targets this interpreter which means that its generated programs are only guaranteed to work when run with that.
+The interpreter implements a [brainfuck specification][bf-spec] specially designed and written for the brain programming language project.

 ## Optimization Goals

+The brain compiler is designed to optimize the generated brainfuck code as much as possible.

 1. Generate small brainfuck files (use as few instructions as possible)
 2. Generate memory efficient code (use as few brainfuck cells as possible)

-As the project reaches 1.0.0, these goals will become more expressed in the compiled output of the program.
+Optimization is an ongoing effort.
+As the project matures, these goals will become more expressed in the compiled output of the program.

 ## brain syntax

 For full examples, please see the `examples/` directory.
 Some examples aren't fully implemented yet in the compiler.

 The following examples are all working syntax: